lobanov/elm-taskport/README.md

 });
 ```

 The type of `args` is determined entirely by the client Elm code, or, to be more precise, by the `argsEncoder` parameter passed to `TaskPort.call` function.
-Refer to Elm module documentation for details.
+Refer to [the Elm module documentation](https://package.elm-lang.org/packages/lobanov/elm-taskport/latest/) for details.
 This means that it is safe to deconstruct `args` as an object or a list if that is how the arguments are encoded.

 The function body can do anything a regular JavaScript function can do.
 The TaskPort interop logic will call `Promise.resolve()` on the returned value, so the function can return either a `Promise` or a simple value.
 For this reason, the function can be `async` and use `await` keyword.

 Note that you have to register interop functions before you call the Elm `init` if the application's `init` function returns `Cmd` using interop calls.
 Otherwise, you can register interop functions after you application was initialised.

-### 3. Make interop calls
+### 4. Make interop calls in your Elm code

 For simple no-argument calls use `TaskPort.callNoArgs`.
 ```elm